Starwort/NEA/README.md

 ### How the solution is appropriate to the needs of the stakeholders

-The solution will be fully automatic, and will be customisable (allow the solver to cheat, limit its search depth, etc) as well as displaying, as part of a graphical interface, what the computer 'sees' (the app window will include a live board capture complete with the vision engine's decisions)
+The solution will be fully automatic, and will be customisable ([don't] allow the solver to cheat, limit its search depth, etc) as well as displaying, as part of a graphical interface, what the computer 'sees' (the app window will include a live board capture complete with the vision engine's decisions)

 ### Objectives

+- [ ] Standalone solitaire game
-- [ ] The solver must have a graphical configuration interface
+  - [ ] Detect win
-  - [ ] The configuration interface must contain a 'live' display of the vision
+  - [ ] Detect legal moves
 - [ ] The solver must support configuration:
   - [ ] Maximum search depth (number of moves)
-  - [ ] Allow/disallow/allow only when exhausted cheating
+  - [ ] (Allow/disallow/allow only when exhausted) cheating
+- [ ] The solver should have a vision interface
+  - [ ] Read the board from the game with CV
+- [ ] The vision-solver must have a graphical configuration interface
+  - [ ] The configuration interface must contain a 'live' display of the vision

 <!-- TODO: maybe more -->